 This is usually the case with Media Player Classic.
 Every video player comes with certain files they must access before playing your media files.
-This includes, but is not limited to codec files.
-Depending on the way the media player in question stored these files on your device, they may no longer be able to access such files which will lead to errors.
-The inability of your media player to access configuration files may be as a result of you knowingly or unknowingly tempering.
+This includes but is not limited to codec files.
+Depending on how the media player in question stored these files on your device, they may no longer access such files, leading to errors.
+Your media player's inability to access configuration files may be due to you knowingly or unknowingly tempering.

-Fix?
-Yes.
-Usually resetting the configuration of the media player could be the fix you've been looking for or uninstalling and reinstalling.
+Usually, resetting the media player's configuration could be the fix you've been looking for or uninstalling and reinstalling.

 Most media players, for example, on the Windows Operating System, come with an installer.
 Software applications implement this measure to prevent future difficulties that could be faced by their esteemed users/customers.
 During installation, various configurations are made and paths set.
 If the software misses this, then you're bound to run into issues.

-Although MPC-HC does not officially support third-party codec files, this is one of the top causes of video errors —not just with MPC but with the majority of other media players.
+Although MPC-HC does not officially support third-party codec files, this is one of the top causes of video errors —not just with MPC but also with most other media players.

-Fix?
-Yes.
-While you can automatically update codec files on some media players via the menu -> settings, some don't come with that option, so you'll have to manually install codec files.
+While you can automatically update codec files on some media players via the menu -> settings, some don't come with that option, so you'll have to install codec files manually.

 When you encounter this error, at first, it is almost not obvious that your media file is corrupt.
 Especially if you discover that other media files play the same 'corrupt' file.
 But file corruption is the top cause of media player errors.

-Fix?
-Yes.
-You can simply use a dedicated video repair tool (like the one mentioned below) to easily fix almost every possible video file error while sparing yourself the troubles.
+You can use a dedicated video repair tool (like the one mentioned below) to easily fix almost every possible video file error while sparing yourself the troubles.

-Of all the causes of media player error, virus infections are the most misunderstood and annoying of all!
-Sometimes you'll remember playing the same file with the same player some time ago but suddenly your play throws a "Cannot Render The File error".
-If that's your case then its almost definitely a virus at work!
+Of all the causes of media player error, virus infections are the most misunderstood and annoying!
+Sometimes you'll remember playing the same file with the same player some time ago, but suddenly, your play throws a "Cannot Render The File error."
+If that's your case, then it's almost definitely a virus at work!

 To spare yourself your precious time and energy —most especially, prevent frustration.
-You should always turn to a reliable Video Repair Tool such as the Recoverit Video Repair Software.
+It would help if you always turned to a reliable Video Repair Tool such as the Wondershare Repairit Video Repair Software.
 Video Repair Tools are verbose and could be pretty amazing —fixing unimaginable errors without you even having to know the cause of the corruption in the first place.

-Please follow the steps outlined below to use the Recoverit Video Repair Tool to fix your video.
+Please follow the steps outlined below to use the Wondershare Repairit to fix your video.

 Step 3: Check/Select the videos you want to repair.

-If your video wasn't fixed by the Recoverit "Quick Repair Mode", you should probably try the Advanced repair mode offered by Recoverit.
+If the "Quick Repair Mode didn't fix your video," you should probably try the Advanced repair mode.